gsoules/MkDocs/digital-archive/docs/archivist/accessioning.md

     -   Make the item public.
     -   Save the item.
     -   Verify that the contact sheet appears as the item's image.
-    -   Add a relation ship from the item to its Reference Item if one exists.
+    -   Add a relationship from the item to its Reference Item if one exists.
-    -   Update the Accessions table to set the accession's Next Step to completed.
+    -   Update the Accessions table to set the accession's **_Next Step_** to `Completed`.

 ## Accessions Database